-We had such a great response to our July eNewsletter that we decided to post the article on our blog so that everyone can benefit from our 5 Top Tips to help you successfully exhibit at a Business Trade Show or Networking Event.
+We had an amazing response to a story in a recent eNewsletter that we decided to post the article on our blog so that everyone can benefit from our 5 Top Tips to help you successfully exhibit at a Business Trade Show or Networking Event.

 So what are the benefits of exhibiting?